General questions

 If you are running late, please contact us as soon as you can via the phone number provided in the Contact us section.
 We will speak to the doctor and see what can be done.

-Occasionally, the doctor will have availability later in the day but if not we may need to re-arrange the appointment to a different day.
+If the appointment is missed then occasionally, the doctor will have availability later in the day but if not, we may need to re-arrange the appointment to a different day.

 Occasionally, the appointment before yours may run over time but it is rarely more than a few minutes so simply stay online in the virtual ‘waiting room’ until you are seen.

-If the doctor is running more than 5-10 minutes late, then please do contact us via the phone number provided in the Contact us section.
+If the doctor is running more than 5-10 minutes late then we normally email you but if you don’t hear from us then please do contact us via the phone number provided in the Contact us section.
 We will check on the status of the doctor and let you know.

 If your appointment starts late, don't worry you will still receive the full-time allowance for your appointment.